-I remember being in sixth grade and doodling hundreds of Hitler faces (that looked more like a fat cat with a moustache).
+I remember being in 6th grade and doodling hundreds of Hitler faces (that looked more like a fat cat with a mustache).
 Do you recall drawing Adolf at an early age?

 I'm a lousy drawer.
 I can't draw a fourth-rate dictator such as Enver Hoxha, let alone Hitler.

-Have you ever sported a Hitler moustache?
-Do you think it’s unfair to the moustache that it has to carry such a stigma?
-Charlie Chaplin was loved and adored, but no one thinks of him when they see that moustache.
+Have you ever sported a Hitler mustache?
+Do you think it's unfair to the mustache to carry such a stigma?
+Charlie Chaplin was loved and adored, but no one thinks of him when they see that mustache.

-I have never sported a moustache of any kind.
+I have never sported a mustache of any kind.
 I am neither a 70s porn star nor a dictator.
-However, in defence of the toothbrush moustache and to paraphrase the National Rifle Association, moustaches don’t kill people; people kill people.
+However, in defense of the toothbrush mustache and to paraphrase the National Rifle Association, mustaches don't kill people; people kill people.